I-2-1-45.Parties to the Hearing

 However, note the following special situations:

-A wage earner's survivor (widow(er), surviving divorced spouse, mother or father, or surviving child) has the same rights as a wage earner to appeal a change in or refusal to change the wage earner's earnings record.
-The survivor in such a case does not need to establish that he or she would be adversely affected by the ALJ's decision to be made a party to the hearing.
+A wage earner's survivor (widow(er), surviving divorced spouse, parent, or surviving child) has the same rights as a wage earner to appeal a change in or refusal to change the wage earner's earnings record.
+The survivor in such a case does not need to establish that they would be adversely affected by the ALJ's decision to be made a party to the hearing.
 A timely filed request in writing to be made a party to the hearing is sufficient.

 When a request for hearing involves a determination regarding the crediting of self-employment income between a married couple, the ALJ will make both individuals parties to the hearing because the ALJ's decision regarding the income of one of the parties may adversely affect the rights of the other.